 “See you after class tonight.
 Let’s go dancing to celebrate, just you and me,” Danae suggested.

 As expected, Darcey and Danae passed all of their finals with flying colors, and both of them earned a spot on the Dean’s List for the year.
 Danae was very pleased with herself.
 On her way home, Darcey’s phone rang.

-“Hey kitten,” Clint’s happy voice greeted her.
+“Hey, kitten,” Clint’s cheerful voice greeted her.
 “Congrats on the end of the term!”

 “I’m so proud of you!
-So, what are you doing tonight?” he asked her, hoping to see her.
+So, what are you doing tonight?” he asked her.
+He had hoped to see her.